powdr-labs/powdr/book/src/architecture/linker.md

 # Linker

-powdr machine instances are compiled into separate AIRs, where each consists of:
-- an optional degree
-- a list of PIL statements
-- a list of links to other machine instances

-A linker is used to turn this tree of AIRs into a structure we can generate proofs about.
+A linker is used to turn an [AIR tree](./compiler.md#air-generation) into a structure that is used to generate proofs.
 This currently takes the form of a single PIL file.
 The linking process operates in the following way:

 1. Create an empty PIL file